hereon-GEMS/pydidas/pydidas/docs/source/manuals/cmdline_global/cmd_global.rst

 Examples
 ^^^^^^^^

-All examples will use the ExperimentContext object (please see below for a description of the object) and the examples will only cover the code bases, not the use case.
+All examples will use the DiffractionExperimentContext object (please see below for a description of the object) and the examples will only cover the code bases, not the use case.